jovanbulck/sgx-step/README.md

 instruction following the notoriously complex `ERESUME` instruction is described in the [AEX-Notify](https://jovanbulck.github.io/files/usenix23-aexnotify.pdf) paper.
 We found that the key to SGX-Step's success lies in its use of the "accessed" (A) bit.
-Specifically, SGX-Step always clears the A-bit in the victim en clave's page-middle directory (PMD) before arming the APIC to fire a one-shot interrupt.
+Specifically, SGX-Step always clears the A-bit in the victim enclave's page-middle directory (PMD) before arming the APIC to fire a one-shot interrupt.
 The A-bit is only ever set by the processor when at least one instruction is executed by the enclave and can, hence, be used to deterministically distinguish between zero-steps versus single-steps.